Seventy-five arrives as a threshold in life, a moment at which many people have settled into quiet, predictable and reassuring daily routines.

 “If my brother was alive?
 He would be thrilled,” Brad said.
 “He was a huge believer.”

 Now summer is coming, which Brad sees as a magnificent time of year.
 He loves music, and he provides volunteer help “at all the shows at Beak & Skiff.”
-He also serves as a licensed marijuana cultivator for Ayrloom, a Beak & Skiff subsidiary that produces cannabis products, though Brad’s use of marijuana involves only an occasional gummy to help him sleep.
+He also serves as a marijuana cultivator for Ayrloom, a Beak & Skiff subsidiary that produces cannabis products, though Brad’s use of marijuana involves only an occasional gummy to help him sleep.

 Considering the weather in those locales, you can take his word for it: